Broomhill railway station

 Broomhill railway station or Broomhill for Nethy Bridge railway station is a reconstructed railway station on the former Highland Railway main line which was originally built to serve the small villages of Nethy Bridge and Dulnain Bridge in Strathspey.
 It is at present the eastern terminus of the Strathspey Steam Railway.

 History

 The railway station was opened by the Inverness and Perth Junction Railway (I&PJR) on its line to Forres in 1863, via Grantown-on-Spey (West), Dava, etc.

 In 1923, the HR became part of the London, Midland and Scottish Railway and at nationalisation in 1948 became part of British Railways.
-The line was recommended for closure by Dr Beeching's report "The Reshaping of British Railways" and closed on 18 October 1965.
+Some trains stopped only on request, so a signal was used to show when passengers were waiting. |website= The line was recommended for closure by Dr Beeching's report "The Reshaping of British Railways" and closed on 18 October 1965.

 Following closure in 1965 the station was demolished leaving only the platform and the nearby stationmaster's house.
 On 31 May 2002 the Strathspey Railway (preserved) re-opened the old station following its reconstruction.